 - Smoking can delay healing after surgery.
 It also increases the risk for complications such as infection and wounds breaking open.

-Wounds that are slow to heal may need extra care from your health care provider.
+Wounds that are slow to heal may need extra care from your provider.

 When to Call the Doctor